Epale

 Who is EPALE for?

-• discuss and exchange views with colleagues throughout Europe about topics in the field of adult education (for example, through participating in active discussions and in the work of smaller groups whose members are gathered around a specific topic).
+• discuss and exchange views with colleagues across Europe about adult education topics (for example, through active discussions or smaller groups focused on specific topics).

 • searching for project partners.